germ-network/AtprotoOAuth/README.md

 repository

 # AtprotoOAuth
-AtprotoOAuthClient is a non-stateful object (struct) that can spawn stateful AtprotoOAuthSessions (actors) after initiating a user authentication.
+AtprotoOAuthClient is an immutable object (struct) that can spawn stateful AtprotoOAuthSessions (actors) after initiating a user authentication or restoring from a serialized archive.

 Sessions have a one-way lifetime.
 They internally refresh tokens (serializing the refresh request) but once permaenently expired, the app should request a new